brotatotes/bht-automation/bht gen 1/Matthew/Chapter 16/Matthew 16 4 bht.md

 2. "He now gave them up to their blindness, but with pain at their unbelief."
 3. "And he sighed deeply in his spirit."

+### Archibald T Robertson:
+1. "The phrase 'a wicked and adulterous generation' is a strong indictment against the people of that time, implying their moral corruption and unfaithfulness to God."
+2. "The sign of Jonah refers to his three days and three nights in the belly of the fish, which foreshadows Jesus' own death and resurrection."
+3. "Jesus is not condemning the desire for a sign, but rather the lack of faith that seeks after signs as a condition for belief."

 ### John Gill:
-1. "A wicked and adulterous generation" - This phrase highlights the moral corruption and unfaithfulness of the people Jesus is addressing, emphasizing their spiritual depravity.
+1. "A wicked and adulterous generation" - This phrase highlights the moral corruption and unfaithfulness of the people Jesus was addressing, emphasizing their sinful nature and departure from God's ways.

-2. "He left them; as persons hardened, perverse, and incurable" - Jesus' departure signifies his rejection of those who refuse to listen and repent, indicating their stubbornness and unwillingness to change.
+2. "He left them... as unworthy to be conversed with" - Jesus' departure signifies his rejection of those who refused to listen and change their ways, indicating the seriousness of their hardened hearts and their unwillingness to receive his teachings.

-3. "Departed to the ship...and went to the other side of the sea" - Jesus physically removes himself from the presence of the wicked generation, symbolizing his separation from their sinful ways and his mission to reach others in need.
+3. "Departed to the ship... and went to the other side of the sea" - Jesus physically moves away from the people, symbolizing his separation from their unrepentant attitudes and actions, and his journey to continue his mission elsewhere.

 ### John Wesley:
 1. "A wicked and adulterous generation" - This phrase highlights the moral corruption and unfaithfulness of the people.
-It suggests that their sinful actions and desires have led them astray from God's truth.
+It suggests that their love for the world has blinded their understanding and prevented them from recognizing the signs.
+2. "Ye would seek no farther sign" - This implies that their wickedness and love for the world have made them indifferent to the need for further evidence or signs.
+They are content in their spiritual blindness.

-2. "Your wickedness, your love of the world, which is spiritual adultery" - The commentary emphasizes that the people's attachment to worldly desires and pleasures is equivalent to committing spiritual adultery.
-This implies that their hearts are divided and they have turned away from their spiritual relationship with God.
+3. "Love of the world, which is spiritual adultery" - This phrase equates the love for the world with spiritual adultery, emphasizing the betrayal of their relationship with God.
+It suggests that their misplaced affections have led them astray from the truth.

-3. "Blind your understanding" - The commentary suggests that their sinful nature has clouded their ability to comprehend and recognize the signs of God's presence and work in their lives.
-Their spiritual blindness prevents them from perceiving the truth and seeking a deeper understanding of God's will.

 ## Generation Details